Harald-U/Hands-On-Labs/README.md

 # Hands-On-Labs

-This is a series of workshops and hands-on labs that covers relevant cloud native technologies.
+This is a series of workshops and hands-on labs that cover relevant cloud native technologies.

 ## 1. Virtualisation